tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 sudo ufw add ssh
 ```

-Remeber that the second line is just a precaution, it should be added already, but we don't want to get blocked out of the server!
+Remember that the second line is just a precaution, it should be added already, but we don't want to get blocked out of the server!

 At last, if the UFW (Ubuntu Firewall) is inactive, use the command below to activate it: